adobe/elixir-styler/README.md

 end
 ```

-Please excuse the mess below as I find spare to to update our documentation =)
+Please excuse the mess below as I find spare time to update our documentation =) Anything with TODOs are, well, notes to myself on documentation that needs rewriting.
+Happy to accept PRs if one seems doable to others.

-@TODO put this somewhere more reasonable
+_@TODO put this somewhere more reasonable_

 **Note** Styler's only public API is its usage as a formatter plugin.
 While you're welcome to play with its internals,
 they can and will change without that change being reflected in Styler's semantic version.